openstenoproject/plover/windows/README.md

 To build the Windows distribution, run `python windows\helper.py dist -t -z`; the results will be in `dist`.

+Add `-i` to the command line to also build an installer.

 Note: the `-t` option reduces the size of the resulting distribution by pruning some files according to the list in `windows\dist_blacklist.txt`.
 The majority of those removed files are extra Qt features (normally) not used by Plover.
 So if the distribution does not work, it's a good idea to regenerate it without `-t` first, and see if this fixes the problem.